rakiya30/Analysing-International-Students-Mental-Health/README.md

 2. Are international students with both low English and Japanese proficiency at the highest risk of depression?
   - The results revealead that students with low english and japanese proficiency are not at the highest risk of depression.
-Infact the results of the analyssi shows that students with average english and japanese proficiency are the highest at risk of depression.
+Infact the results of the analysis shows that students with average english and japanese proficiency are the highest at risk of depression.

 SELECT